ShubhDeo/polyIDE/README.md

 #### Backend Features

- - Bull Queue for Concurrent Requests:
+ - Bull Queue for Concurrent Requests and Parallel Job Processing:
  To handle multiple concurrent requests from users and provide a smooth user experience, your project utilizes the Bull queue.
 The Bull queue manages the execution of tasks asynchronously, allowing for efficient processing of user requests.
+Incorporated multiple workers in Bull queue for parallel job processing
  - Docker Container for Code Execution: For security and isolation purposes, a Docker container is created to run the code in a controlled environment.
 This ensures that the executed code does not interfere with the system.
 The Docker container provides a sandboxed execution environment for enhanced security.
  - Timeout and MaxBuffer Settings: To execute the code efficiently, the Docker environment is configured with a timeout setting.
 This ensures that code execution is terminated if it exceeds a specified time limit, preventing potential performance issues.
 Additionally, the Docker environment has a maxBuffer setting, which restricts the amount of output data that can be buffered during code execution.
  -  Redis cache is implemented to enhance the user experience during the polling process by providing fast responses.